AlejandroRepo/WOHMakerEV/README.md

 ![wohmakert](wohmaker.png)

-**Version 1.1:**
+**Version 1.2:**
+- Corrected an issue which prevented events without art to be saved.
-- Improved overall visuals and layout for better legibility
+- Improved layout and UI elements.
-- Fixed most ui issues
+- Added button to reset art to default.
-- Corrected names for items and spells.
+- Other fixes and tweaks.
-- removed global location (currently not working in woh)
-- Option controls will be automatically cleaned when disabling the option or reading from file.
-- Improved behaviour of options tabs

 Features: